Spycsh/hesse/README.md

 |producing-time|time of producing all records by Kafka|egress|
 |filter-time|time of filtering edge activities at arbitrary time windows|egress|
 |indexing-time|time of indexing (only used for storage paradigm 4)|egress|

-* use partition manager:

-Hesse allow two ways of storage of the graph:
-1) partition by vertex id (VertexStorageFn -> Applications)
-2) [Still in construction] partition by partition id (ControllerFn -> PartitionManagerFn -> Applications)

-The former will create a context for each vertex and rely on Flink's internal partitioning scheme

-The latter will offer a coarse granularity, where several nodes are classified into one partition, and they share one context

-This can also be configured in `module.yaml` with the ingress targets field

 * delete corrupted topics